AIR JACK FOR CAR

 5 Ton/11000 lbs | 5.5-18.5 inches |

 If you want the highest load and lifting height air jack go with the Vevor Triple Bag Air Jack, 5 Ton with adjustable handle.
 Not only can it support 5 tons, but it also extends to 18.5 inches tall.
-Vevor sent us the 3-ton air jack with short handles to try out, so we’re going to give that a try.
+Vevor sent us the 3-ton air jack with short handles to try out, so lets review.

 Next you’ll need an air compressor.
 The Vevor air jack requires around 116-145 PSI to lift its fully supported weight capacity.
 We used our small 1 Gallon Ryobi cordless air compressor and tested lifting the front passenger side of our Ford F-150 super cab XLT and Ford Fusion.
 The Ryobi cordless air compressor and the air jack lifted both with no problem.